emazack/registration-form/README.md

 ### Continued development

-I find interesting optimizing the design and component structure in the future.
+I find interesting the idea of optimizing the design and component structure in the future.
 It might be a good idea to separate functions from presentation logic by creating separate spaces for services and functions that are used from components.
 It might also be a good idea to limit some repetition of jsx code, by creating centralized components for adding and editing records.

 ## Author